 8).
 Camotes Islands

-So let’s wait and see what will happen in the countdown to April 26.
-In the meantime, stay tuned for next week’s blog to see what I have in store as another nearby alternative to Boracay.
-Please don’t forget to like and share this article and please feel free to leave comments below.
+Please stay tuned for next week’s blog to see what I have in store as another nearby alternative to Boracay.
+Please read my related articles below.
+Also, don’t forget to like and share this article and please feel free to leave comments below.

 Please check out the related articles and videos below and please feel free to share this article with family and friends and also join the conversation below!